High School and Middle School Educators

-View the links on the right to learn how to get started.
+View these links to learn how to get started.

 HELP MIDDLE SCHOOL STUDENTS DISCOVER APPRENTICESHIP

-New for the 2019-2020 school year, the U.S. Department of Labor and Scholastic have released additional educational materials highlighting how youth apprenticeships can help teens develop soft skills.
+New for the 2019-2020 school year, the U.S. Department of Labor and Scholastic created resources for families, educators, and students in grades 6-8 to explore apprenticeship as a proven pathway to the jobs of the future.
 Visit Scholastic’s apprenticeship webpage to download all apprenticeship-related program materials: